thiezn/iperf3-python/README.rst

 Testing
 -------

-- Tested against the following iperf3 versions on Unix (ubuntu Trusty):
+- Tested against the following iperf3 versions on Linux:

   - 3.0.6
   - 3.0.7